Vhonani-AI/Bright_Motor_Analysis/README.md

 **Purpose**

-•
-Break down the sales data into manageable analytical steps
+• Break down the sales data into manageable analytical steps

-•
-Establish a clear approach for multi-dimensional analysis
+• Establish a clear approach for multi-dimensional analysis

-•
-Ensure logical flow from raw data to business recommendations
+• Ensure logical flow from raw data to business recommendations

+--

-2. Canva – Project Timeline (Gantt Chart)
+## 2. Canva – Project Timeline (Gantt Chart)

 A project timeline was developed to track progress and manage deliverables across the analysis lifecycle.

-Phases Included
+**Phases Included**

-Phase 1: Foundation
+**Phase 1: Foundation**

-•
-Understanding the Bright Motors case study
+• Understanding the Bright Motors case study

-•
-Data inspection and initial exploration
+• Data inspection and initial exploration

-•
-Data cleaning and preparation in Databricks
+• Data cleaning and preparation in Databricks

-Phase 2: Analysis and Output
+**Phase 2: Analysis and Output**

-•
-Brand and revenue performance analysis using SQL
+• Brand and revenue performance analysis using SQL

-•
-Geographic and segment-based distribution
+• Geographic and segment-based distribution

-•
-Profitability and margin insight generation
+• Profitability and margin insight generation

-•
-Final deliverables (HTML presentation and GitHub documentation)
+• Final deliverables (HTML presentation and GitHub documentation)

-Purpose

-•
+**Purpose**

-Maintain structure and organisation throughout the analysis
+• Maintain structure and organisation throughout the analysis

-•
-Ensure efficient time management for complex data tasks
+• Ensure efficient time management for complex data tasks

-•
-Deliver the final insights within the required timeframe
+• Deliver the final insights within the required timeframe

+---

 3. Excel – Data Visualisation

 Excel was used to transform SQL outputs from Databricks into high-impact visual representations.

-Visuals Created

-•
+**Visuals Created**

-Top 10 car makes by units sold and total revenue
+• Top 10 car makes by units sold and total revenue

-•
-Monthly sales trends and seasonal anomalies (2014-2015)
+• Monthly sales trends and seasonal anomalies (2014-2015)

-•
-Sales distribution by vehicle body type and mileage band
+• Sales distribution by vehicle body type and mileage band

-•
-Profitability distribution by tier and average profit by make
+• Profitability distribution by tier and average profit by make

-•
-Geographic sales volume by state (Top 10)
+• Geographic sales volume by state (Top 10)

-Purpose

-•
+**Purpose**

-Transform 137,809 raw records into visual insights
+• Transform 137,809 raw records into visual insights

-•
-Identify patterns in pricing and profitability efficiently
+• Identify patterns in pricing and profitability efficiently

-•
-Support evidence-based storytelling in the final presentation
+• Support evidence-based storytelling in the final presentation

-4. HTML Presentation – Final Presentation
+## 4. HTML Presentation – Final Presentation

 A professional presentation was developed to communicate findings in a clear and business-focused format.
 Preview of results: View Presentation

 Structure

-•
-Executive Summary: $1.73B in revenue across 137,809 transactions
+• Executive Summary: $1.73B in revenue across 137,809 transactions

-•
-Brand Analysis: Volume vs. Revenue efficiency (Ford, BMW, Mercedes)
+• Brand Analysis: Volume vs. Revenue efficiency (Ford, BMW, Mercedes)

-•
-Market Trends: 2015 sales surge and January anomaly
+• Market Trends: 2015 sales surge and January anomaly

-•
-Segmentation: Body type and geographic distribution
+• Segmentation: Body type and geographic distribution

-•
-Profitability: The challenge of negative average margins
+• Profitability: The challenge of negative average margins

-•
-Pricing: Below-market value sales and mileage impact
+• Pricing: Below-market value sales and mileage impact

-•
-Strategic Recommendations: Actionable levers for growth
+• Strategic Recommendations: Actionable levers for growth

-Purpose

-•
+**Purpose**

-Present findings professionally to the Head of Sales
+• Present findings professionally to the Head of Sales

-•
-Translate complex data into clear business insights
+• Translate complex data into clear business insights

-•
-Demonstrate analytical, technical, and communication skills
+• Demonstrate analytical, technical, and communication skills

-Key Insights

-•
+**Key Insights**

-Market Volume: The dataset represents a massive $1.73B market, but average profit is negative at –$292 per vehicle.
+• Market Volume: The dataset represents a massive $1.73B market, but average profit is negative at –$292 per vehicle.

-•
-Brand Leadership: Ford dominates in volume (22k+ units), while BMW and Mercedes-Benz lead in revenue efficiency.
+• Brand Leadership: Ford dominates in volume (22k+ units), while BMW and Mercedes-Benz lead in revenue efficiency.

-•
-Concentrated Markets: Nearly 30% of all national sales are driven by California and Florida.
+• Concentrated Markets: Nearly 30% of all national sales are driven by California and Florida.

-•
-Segment Dominance: Sedans and SUVs account for 69% of all sales, reflecting core consumer demand.
+• Segment Dominance: Sedans and SUVs account for 69% of all sales, reflecting core consumer demand.

-•
-Pricing Inefficiency: 46.5% of vehicles are sold below market value, indicating significant lost revenue opportunities.
+• Pricing Inefficiency: 46.5% of vehicles are sold below market value, indicating significant lost revenue opportunities.

-•
-Profitability Gap: 85.5% of transactions fall into the "Low Margin" tier, highlighting a systemic profitability challenge.
+• Profitability Gap: 85.5% of transactions fall into the "Low Margin" tier, highlighting a systemic profitability challenge.

 Recommendations

-•
-Optimize Pricing: Realign below-market vehicles toward market rates, targeting a $40M margin recovery.
+• Optimize Pricing: Realign below-market vehicles toward market rates, targeting a $40M margin recovery.

-•
-Focus on Premium Segments: Prioritize luxury makes (BMW, Mercedes) and high-demand body types (SUVs).
+• Focus on Premium Segments: Prioritize luxury makes (BMW, Mercedes) and high-demand body types (SUVs).

-•
-Geographic Expansion: Deepen presence in CA and FL while expanding into high-potential mid-tier states.
+• Geographic Expansion: Deepen presence in CA and FL while expanding into high-potential mid-tier states.

-•
-Inventory Rebalancing: Reduce reliance on high-mileage, low-condition inventory that drives down margins.
+• Inventory Rebalancing: Reduce reliance on high-mileage, low-condition inventory that drives down margins.

-•
-Dynamic Pricing: Implement data-driven pricing models to reduce the proportion of below-market transactions.
+• Dynamic Pricing: Implement data-driven pricing models to reduce the proportion of below-market transactions.

-•
-Retention Strategy: Focus on high-value customers in top-performing regions.
+• Retention Strategy: Focus on high-value customers in top-performing regions.

-Summary of Results
+**Summary of Results**

 The analysis highlights that Bright Motors’ performance is driven by high volume in domestic brands like Ford and Chevrolet, but profitability remains a critical challenge with an overall average loss per unit.
 Sales are highly concentrated in coastal regions and core segments like Sedans and SUVs.